Teaching and Learning in Irish Universities

-Irish universities are dedicated to learning and teaching as core pillars of our mission, enabled by creative scholarship and innovative research which we apply to enhance the economic, social and cultural well-being of our nation.
+Irish universities are dedicated to student-centred learning and teaching as core pillars of our mission, enabled by creative scholarship and innovative research which we apply to enhance the economic, social and cultural well-being of our nation.
 The universities are continuously engaged in ensuring that the learning and teaching which takes place is of the highest possible quality, up-to-date, relevant, and delivered to students in a variety of suitable ways, particularly in light of rapid advances in digital learning and a need to expand lifelong learning opportunities.

 The quality of learning and teaching in Irish universities is also dependent on close interaction with high quality, relevant research and scholarship.
 This is crucial, from undergraduate studies to doctoral programmes, in keeping teaching up-to-date and ensuring that learning is inspired by a spirit of curiosity and discovery.
 Much of the research which takes place in Irish universities is undertaken in close cooperation with research partners in other countries, and many researchers in Irish universities have studied or worked abroad.
 This ensures that they experience the broader benefits of internationalisation in gaining research experience in another country and using that to enrich their own work at home.
 Please see the Research & Innovation section of this website for information about research underway in Irish universities.

 The universities, in collaboration with the Higher Education Authority (HEA) and Quality and Qualifications Ireland (QQI), have invested heavily in learning and teaching over the past two decades.
 Standards and a reputation of excellence have been built up and many important innovations have taken place in the ongoing transformation of learning and teaching across the Irish university sector.